American Family Insurance Dreams Foundation

 - Grant award notification and disbursement: August

 With limited funds, the process is highly competitive, and we are only able to support a small portion of the total number of grant requests received.
+Please note, the average grant award is approximately $10,000 and we generally strive not to be the sole or majority funder of the total program/project budget.

 We encourage you to review our specific giving priorities, timelines and instructions before starting your submission.
 Funding should be used to support a specific program or project.
 All grant applications must be submitted through the online application system.